lICantScriptIl/lICantScriptIl/README.md

 - 👋 Hi, I’m @lICantScriptIl
-- 👀 I’m interested in Coding
+- 👀 I like to code and listen to music
 - 🌱 I’m currently learning C++ and C#

 <!---